Wacky-Mole/WackysDatabase/README.md

 4) modular on yml files. - Done
 5) support color and material changes on armor now. - Rexabit Done can be incorporated or separate
 6) maybe vfx changes
-7) maybe set effects. - 40% working
+7) maybe set effects. - Done
 8) load slowly, so no lag on reload
 9) maybe sfx?
 10) cloned items show up on mainscreen, will need some sort of cache
+11) Add a ton more config options for everything - Done
+12) Catch up with wackydb 1.0 commits
+13) Fix Converter?